-With its upcoming centennial celebration in 2022, the New Jersey Symphony Orchestra (NJSO) continues to serve as one of the country’s most vibrant and innovative ensembles.
-Enriching lives through a passion for musical excellence and a commitment to New Jersey, its people, and its communities, the NJSO has been recognized by The Wall Street Journal as “a vital, artistically significant musical organization,” led by Music Director Xian Zhang—a “dynamic podium presence.”
+As an integral part of the musical landscape in the country’s most vibrant cultural corridor, the New Jersey Symphony Orchestra (NJSO) continues to enrich lives through a passion for musical excellence and a commitment to New Jersey, its people, and its communities.
+The NJSO has been recognized by The Wall Street Journal as “a vital, artistically significant musical organization,” led by Music Director Xian Zhang—a “dynamic podium presence.”
 The New York Times has praised Zhang for her “technical abilities, musicianship, and maturity.”

-The NJSO enjoys a unique collaborative culture between its musicians, board, and staff.
+The orchestra enjoys a unique collaborative culture between its more than 60 musicians, 50 trustees, and 35-member staff (including nine full-time, highly motivated fundraising professionals).
 Its Music Director, President & CEO, and board leadership embrace their roles as fundraisers.
-A dedicated and experienced administrative team, an engaged and generous 50-member board of trustees, a five-year contract with its musicians, and a comprehensive new strategic plan have positioned the NJSO for exciting growth and the launch of a $50 million campaign, culminating with its 100th anniversary season.
+A dedicated and experienced administrative team, an engaged and generous board of trustees, a five-year contract with its musicians, and a comprehensive new strategic plan have positioned the NJSO for exciting growth.

 At the forefront of addressing diversity, equity, and inclusion within the orchestral industry, the NJSO has built one of the most comprehensive arts education and community engagement programs in the state.
 The NJSO offers a large variety of programs and presentations, including Concerts for Young People, NJSO Youth Orchestras, and NJSO CHAMPS (Character, Achievement, and Music Project), an intensive education program inspired by the Venezuelan social change and music education program El Sistema.